 - Certain centers should include soft elements for relaxation.

-When decorating and setting up your centers, ask for help.
+While you can use these kindergarten and preschool learning center ideas on your own, don’t hesitate to ask for help.
 Think about what collectible resources you can find in family closets, flea markets, and yard sales.
 Local businesses may become a local asset for your center building, just from a simple inquiry.
 The more centers you design, the more choices children will have for their learning activities.